juntao/arenztopia/content/news/Issue 7.md

 On Thursday, the University of Arenztopia at Natania City announced that it would be opening its stadium, Brookers Field, and it would have a football game against the New Paris Panthers.
 On Friday, the night of the game, Brookers Field was packed with adoring fans.
 The Natania City Narwhals won 15-14, but over 30 people contracted the coronavirus as a result of going to the game.
 The University quickly closed Brookers Field and paid compensation to the families of the people who contracted COVID-19.

-Also, on Tuesday, the final game of the Arenztopian Chanlania-Hasiania Grand Soccer Tournament happened, with the Hasianian Hornets beating the Chanlanian Chamaleons 4-6 to win the tournament.
+Also, on Tuesday, the final game of the Arenztopian Chanlania-Hasiania National Baseball Tournament happened, with the Hasianian Hornets beating the Chanlanian Chamaleons 4-6 to win the tournament.

 ## Weather
 by Mezoir Logan